By Dr. Brian Fedoronko

 So remember, education and prevention are keys to success this flu season.
 Be sure to get your flu vaccination as it is the best way to protect yourself and others.
 If you do get the flu, keep a close eye on your symptoms and seek care right away when needed to help stop the spread—and help you feeling better faster.

-Brian Fedoronko, MD is medical director at Priority Health.
+Brian Fedoronko, MD is a senior medical director at Priority Health.
 He holds a bachelor’s degree in chemical engineering from Michigan State University, a Doctor of Medicine from Wayne State University and completed his residency with the University of Michigan.
 He lives in southeast Michigan.